-Jennifer Rice was elected MLA for North Coast in 2013, 2017 and re-elected in 2020 and is Parliamentary Secretary for Emergency Preparedness.
+Jennifer Rice was elected MLA for North Coast in 2013, 2017 and re-elected in 2020 and is the Parliamentary Secretary for Rural Health.

 Jennifer previously served as the Official Opposition critic for Northern Economic Development, Rural and Northern Health, and was deputy critic for Children and Family Development.

 She is a former city councillor for the municipality of Prince Rupert.